 It’s not often that we get the chance to see manufacturers park their future products right next to their current offerings, as is the case here with the facelifted 2021 BMW M5 at the brand’s M Testcenter near the Nurburgring.
 See all the new pictures from our spies in the gallery below.
 [Updated 11/26/2019]

 BMW is in the midst of developing and testing a facelifted version of the all-conquering M5 sedan.

-It hasn’t been very long since the current 5-Series and M5 models reached the market so the updates made to the facelifted model, or the ‘Life Cycle Improvement’ (LCI) as BMW likes to say, will only be quite minor.
-Nevertheless, these spy shots show that the updated M5 will be easy to identify from the outgoing model.
+It hasn’t been very long since the current 5-Series and M5 models reached the market so the updates made to the facelifted model, or the ‘Life Cycle Improvement’ (LCI) as BMW likes to say, will only be minor, as you can see for yourself by these latest images of the camo’d 2021MY parked right next to the current version.

 Driving the facelifted BMW M5 will be the company’s familiar 4.4-liter twin-turbocharged V8 engine delivering no less than 617 hp in Competition guise.
 BMW’s engineers may be able to extract some additional horsepower and torque from this engine to make it a touch more accelerative than the current model.

 As if that wasn’t enough to get you excited, some reports assert that BMW is working on a new twin-turbo V8 based around the S63 unit used by the current M5.
 It is possible that this engine could displace 4.0-liters or less and be paired with a plug-in hybrid or mild-hybrid 48-volt system to deliver even more than the M5 Competition.
 This model could be dubbed the BMW M5 CS and may arrive in about three years’ time.